austin-rt/useMemo/README.md

 ![](./assets/png/useCallback-header-small.png)

-In this article, we will explore when and how to use React’s `useMemo` Hook to increase your app's performance.
+In this article, we will explore when and how to use React's `useMemo` Hook to increase your app's performance.

 ## Getting Started

 Buckle up and strap in.
 This article is on the heavier side for both theory and length.
 </br>
 </br>
 If you'd like to follow along in your local IDE, you can find the GitHub Repo [here](https://github.com/austin-rt/useMemo).
-Otherwise, you can reference the code snippets, though you will miss out on the performance comparison demonstrations.

 - `fork and clone`
 - `cd client`